meeg/kTrackerDark/README.md

   * kVertex: find the single muon/dimuon vertex via vertex fit with Kalman-fitted tracks
   * kVertex_mix: run vertex fit upon randomly combined tracks

-  If needed, there are several executables that needs be compiled individually using: ./compile executable_name
+  If needed, there are several standalone executables that needs be compiled individually.
+Most likely those source files are located at KTRACKER_ROOT/analysis_tools, use './compile analysis_tools/executable_name' to compile:
   * sqlDataReader: reads the data from MySQL and save it in ROOT file
+  * sqlMCReader: reads the MC data from MySQL and save it in ROOT file
   * update: update the wire position calucation with new alignment parameters
   * makeRTProfile: produce the R-T profile for drift chambers based on tracking results
   * hodoAlign: find the alignment parameters (shift only) for hodoscopes